 At this point, if you experience up to 4 weeks of purulent nasal drainage along with nasal obstruction, facial pain/pressure/fullness, or both, then your ENT doctor would diagnose acute sinusitis.

 If your symptoms last longer than 10 days, or if the symptoms worsen after an initial improvement, the sinus infection is most likely bacteria-related.

 The short answer is yes.
 As a matter of fact, for those patients who suffer frequently from sinusitis, or if the sinus infection lasts 3 months or longer, you may have chronic sinusitis.

 Chronic sinusitis symptoms can possibly be less severe than those of acute sinusitis.
 However, if left untreated, chronic sinusitis can cause significant damage to the sinuses, which may eventually need surgery to repair.

-There are 3 type of treatment options available for sinus problems:
+There are 3 type of treatment options available for sinus infections and sinus problems:

 If you have bacterial sinusitis, the appropriate antibiotics should be prescribed.
 When looking at the chart on this page, if you have 3 or more symptoms, you should schedule an appointment with your ENT doctor for proper diagnosis.